HHF: Emerging Research Grant (ERG)

 Location of residency: United States

 Degree requirements: Applicants must be within 7 years of receiving their PhDView website Save Need help writing this grant?

 Emerging Research Grants Program

-ERG are one year in length and governed by the Council of Scientific Trustees (CST).
+ERG awards are one year in length and are renewable for a second year and governed by the Council of Scientific Trustees (CST).
 The CST is comprised of senior researchers and physicians from across the nation who review each application for scientific merit and relevance.
 The work of ERG alumni has led to dramatic innovations in hearing and balance science, with most going on to obtain grant awards from The National Institutes of Health (NIH) and others.
 Our review process is so thorough that, on average, the NIH has matched $91 for every dollar HHF has invested in ERG researchers.
 For in-depth profiles on our ERG-funded investigators, see our Meet the Researcher series.

 Applications must only be submitted in one of the stated research topic areas below.
 Applications outside of these areas will not be considered.

 General Hearing Health

 - Physiology of hearing and balance

 - Diagnosis, treatment and prevention of hearing loss and balance disturbance

 - Human genetics and mouse models of peripheral and central auditory/balance dysfunction